ProgrammerN/WeatherApp/README.md

 - Jetpack navigation
 - Jetpack Viewmodels and Livedata

-To get the app running on your local machine, navigate to Constants and paste your api key there.
+To get the app running on your local machine, navigate to app/Constants and paste your api key there.
 Get an api key from [here](https://openweathermap.org/api).